K. A. Paul: Global Peace One

 Through charitable contributions to his organization, Paul's backers provided funds to purchase a Boeing 747SP airplane that Paul named "Global Peace Ambassadors", which flew under the name "Global Peace One".
 The airplane was formerly flown by China Airlines; it was the aircraft in the China Airlines Flight 006 accident.
 The airplane was used for missions to Third World countries, delivering disaster aid.
 A former crew member described it as a "flying death trap".
 The volunteer pilot, first officer, and flight engineer all quit in 2010 because of concerns over maintenance and non-payment of debts.
 The FAA eventually suspended the plane's operating certificate due to insufficient maintenance.
 The aircraft is parked at Tijuana International Airport in Tijuana, Baja California, and is reported to be in poor condition.
-The airplane's registration N4522V was cancelled by Federal Aviation Administration on March 14, 2018 due to expiration.
+The airplane's registration N4522V was cancelled by the Federal Aviation Administration on March 14, 2018 due to expiration.

 Personal life

 Paul has three children with his wife Mary Kilari.
 His mother died while undergoing treatment in Visakhapatnam on 12 Feb 2019.